Raleigh Digital Connectors

 - HAVING FUN!

 Through a Broadband Technology Opportunities grant, One Economy provided $78,000 to train 59 Digital Connectors in Raleigh through June 2012.
-Longer term the City of Raleigh intends to sustain the program through strategic partnerships and offer expanded levels of digital readiness, including Cisco Essentials training and certification.
+Today, the City of Raleigh provides the program through strategic partnerships and offers expanded levels of digital readiness and leadership training.